jonathanpeppers/boots/README.md

 * [AppVeyor](https://www.appveyor.com/)
 * [Travis CI](https://travis-ci.org/)

 Any build environment that can be configured to run .NET Core 2.1, can run `boots`.
-If you have success on CI systems, let us know!
+If you have success on other CI systems, let us know!

 [appcenter]: https://appcenter.ms